 Cons: They are not stainless steel and the trigger mechanism seems to stick sometimes.

-Pros: It is stainless steel which keeps it working well even when I leave it out in damp conditions.
+Pros: It is stainless steel which keeps it working well even when left out in damp conditions.
 It catches the gophers on the first try if they trigger the trap (unlike Sweeny’s).